er-hiba/Learn2Code/README.md

 ♡ [Odd_Squares_Sum](https://github.com/er-hiba/Odd_Squares_Sum.git) : is a program that calculates the sum of the squares of the first n odd integers.
 ♡ [Divisors_List](https://github.com/er-hiba/Divisors_List.git) : is a program that finds and displays the divisors of a positive non-null integer.
 ♡ [Amal_Account](https://github.com/er-hiba/Amal_Account.git) : is a program that calculates the total amount Amal will have in her savings account on her nth birthday, with her grandfather depositing 500 MAD on each birthday, and adding three times her age to the account.
 ♡ [Population_Comparison](https://github.com/er-hiba/Population_Comparison.git) : is a program that calculates the number of years it takes for Agadir's population to surpass Marrakech's, based on their initial populations and their respective growth rates.
+♡ [Formula_Sequence](https://github.com/er-hiba/Formula_Sequence.git) : is a program that calculates U(n) using a recursive formula.